antzash/Playdex-Plus/README.md

 - **Comments on Friends' Playlists**: Enable users to comment on their friends' playlists, fostering a community around game sharing.
 - **Adding Games Manually**: Provide an option for users to manually add games to their playlists if they are not available in the database.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) before getting started.

-## License
+##

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- The game data API for providing the game information.
+- The game data API from RAWG.io for providing the game information.
-- The React and Node.js communities for their extensive resources and support.